-I create large scale figure paintings of LGBTQ-identified women, most recently focusing on those who have impacted my life in some way.
-My work toys with the concept of glorification vs. objectification vs. modification.
-I incorporate various facets of nature in to my work in order to comment on the mutability of life, gender and beauty.
-I have come to focus on painting as a medium because of its primarily masculine history in the western art canon.
+I create figurative portrait paintings of LGBTQ+ identified and Queer-allied women, most recently focusing on those who have impacted my life in some way.
+My work toys with the concepts of glorification, objectification and modification, touching on the mutability of identity, gender and beauty.
+Although I enjoy working in a variety of mediums, I have come to focus on painting because of its primarily masculine history in the western art canon.

-I am dedicated to my studio practice and intend to continue making art throughout the course of my life, no matter what path my career may take.
-In the future, I see my artwork marking a sexually fluid presence and stimulating dialogue in both the feminist and mainstream art worlds.
+Dedicated to my studio practice, I intend to continue making art throughout the course of my life, no matter what path my career may take.
+In the future, I see my artwork stimulating dialogue in both the feminist and mainstream art worlds.

-Kim Leutwyler is a Chicago-based artist who works in a variety of media including painting, installation, ceramics, printmedia, and drawing.
-She holds concurrent degrees in Studio and Art History from Arizona State University, and graduated from the School of the Art Institute of Chicago with a Painting and Drawing degree.
-Never residing in one place for more than a few years, Kim has traveled extensively throughout North America, the European continent, Asia and the South Pacific region.
+Born in America, Sydney-based Kim Leutwyler migrated to Australia in 2012.
+She works in a variety of media including painting, installation, ceramics, printmedia and drawing.
+Kim holds concurrent bachelor degrees in Studio and Art History from Arizona State University, and additionally graduated from the School of the Art Institute of Chicago with a Painting and Drawing degree.

 Kim’s current work takes its form in paintings dealing with images of beauty, gender and Queer-identity.
 She has come to focus on painting as a medium because of its primarily masculine history in the western art canon.
 By entering into the modernist painting field Kim hopes to destabilize gender borders just as LGBTQ artists have been doing since the 70’s and earlier.
 Her artwork has been exhibited in multiple galleries throughout the United States and Australia.